 Next, the excellent wing fences from etched metal were added with super glue.
 They are commendably thin.

 After assembly, the model got a base grey with Revell 75 "steingrau" aqua as primer to check for any errors in filling.

 I opted to make a North Korean Q-5 designated probably A-5.
 No photos could be found after a thorough search but some drawings from a Chinese source were found and these suggest the aircraft to have a dull metal overall scheme.
-Apparently some 50 aircraft were delivered in the 1970s.
+Apparently some 40 to 50 aircraft were delivered in the 1970s.

 For the overall metal Revell Aqua 99 aluminium was airbrushed.
 The decals were sourced from other kits, the North Korea roundels came from an Eduard MiG-15 kit.